-The Japanese traditionally believed that hijiki was responsible for shiny and healthy hair, and given its nutritional components, this seaweed probably does help nail, hair, and skin health.
-Since hijiki is also a known source of Fucoidan, it also has all of the benefits Fucoidan can provide.
+The Japanese traditionally believed that hijiki was responsible for shiny and healthy hair.
+Since hijiki is also a known source of Fucoidan, it also has all of the nutritional benefits Fucoidan can provide.
 Before committing to this particular seaweed as your source of Fucoidan, however, you must be aware of the alarming health risks associated with this form of seaweed.

 Toxic Levels of Inorganic Arsenic

-Though many people might be excited to try hijiki, there are some significant health risks to be aware of.
-This type of seaweed has been recently reported in multiple medical journals as a source of inorganic arsenic, and this information has been independently verified.
+Though many people might be excited to try hijiki, there are some significant problems to be aware of.
+This type of seaweed has been recently reported in multiple medical journals as a source of inorganic arsenic.
 New Zealand, Canada, the United Kingdom, and Hong Kong have all issued warnings against the consumption of hijiki seaweed because of its high inorganic arsenic content.

-Inorganic arsenic has been identified as carcinogenic, or cancer-causing.
-Extreme exposure to arsenic can cause arsenic poisoning, the symptoms of which can include confusion and headaches, drowsiness, diarrhea, convulsions, and hair loss.
+Inorganic arsenic can cause arsenic poisoning, the symptoms of which can include confusion and headaches, drowsiness, diarrhea, convulsions, and hair loss.
 Symptoms can range from moderate to severe depending on the severity of the arsenic poisoning, and major organs such as the lungs, liver, kidneys, and skin are most severely impacted by this form of poisoning.
 It is important to remember that arsenic levels are not a common trait in seaweed, making hijiki a rare but dangerous exception.
 While this seaweed can be taken safely in very small doses (1-2 tbsp a day), it is still considered toxic.
 It is up to the consumer to choose whether to take hijiki (or hijiki-derived Fucoidan), and to accept the additional health risks associated with this particular form of seaweed.

-If you would like a safer source for your Fucoidan, you should consider Fucoidan derived from wakame, another form of brown seaweed that has no dangerous side effects and has been used in Japanese cuisine for centuries.
-Fucoidan Force™ uses organic wakame to provide a substantial boost to your health and general well-being.
+If you would like a safer source of Fucoidan, consider Fucoidan derived from wakame, another form of brown seaweed which has been used in Japanese cuisine for centuries.
+Fucoidan Force™ uses organic wakame to promote healthy modulation of the immune system, cell-to-cell communication, and tissue maintenance for overall general well-being.